hueychen27/shopping_spree_test/README.md

 - deletion of items functionality
 - my first usage of the map data type
 - balance left
+- a favicon (shopping cart SVG) which I have procrastinated to add
+- discount (percentage and absolute value) functionality
 # Credits
 Credits to:
 - Font Awesome Pro